maclandrol/mangaUpdater/README.md

 3. #### Parameters

-  Setup your parameters in the parameters.py file.
-The default parameters are already ok.
+  Setup your parameters in the _**parameters.py**_ file.
+The default parameters are already ok and it's really straight forward.
   If you use pushbullet, setup your device name and your api-key in order to enable notification by pushbullet when your manga database is updated.